 Giftedness is not a disorder and yet many gifted children and adults describe it as a source of suffering.

 When there is a high sensitivity and a sense of being out of step with others, when there is a different cognitive functioning and special creativity, there might also be intellectual giftedness.

 Psychological assessment and intellectual giftedness

 Psychological assessment is the way to detect intellectual giftedness.
-It includes among other tests the Wais-IV, for people over 16 years of age, the Wisc-IV, for children and adolescents above 6 years old and the Wppsi for younger children.
+It includes among other tests the WAIS-IV, for people over 16 years of age, the WISC-V, for children and adolescents above 6 years old and the WPPSI-IV for younger children.

 When intellectual giftedness is a source of suffering, a psychological assessment is necessary, but not sufficient.

 In adults, giftedness becomes an asset, a strength, thanks to a form of therapy that is adapted to gifted adults.
 This kind of therapy takes into consideration the personality traits that are specific to intellectual giftedness.
 It is also a therapy that explores the unconscious, to bring a long-term well-being and not just short-term effects.
 Sometimes it is also very important for gifted adults to meet other gifted people, for example through membership in an association.
 This allows to have a place where they feel less different from other people.

 Therapy may also bring a lot to gifted children.
 For them, the question of the most adapted education often arises, whether it means skipping a class or being a student in a small class.